In 2019, Animal Outlook released the first-ever undercover exposé of salmon aquaculture in the U.S.

-After being contacted about COK’s investigation, Cory Baker, COO of Marquee Brands (which owns the Martha Stewart True North Line) replied right away, stating that the company will be opening its own investigation immediately and is committed to “sustainability and of course ensuring cruelty free practices.”
+After being contacted about the investigation, Cory Baker, COO of Marquee Brands (which owns the Martha Stewart True North Line) replied right away, stating that the company will open its own investigation immediately and is committed to "sustainability and of course ensuring cruelty-free practices."

 The only way for Martha Stewart to cut out cruelty from her salmon line is to drop it completely.
-Please join us today in urging Martha Stewart to make waves for sea animals by ending her True North salmon partnership and instead pave the way to the future of food by investing in a plant-based seafood alternative.
+Please join us today in urging Martha Stewart to stand up for sea animals by ending her True North salmon partnership and instead pave the way to the future of food by investing in a plant-based seafood alternative.

 Scaling Back on Seafood

 Ocean fishing is dangerous for all marine animals and our planet, but factory farming fish is not the answer.
-You can protect fish, the planet, and yourself, by ditching seafood in your diet once and for all.
+You can protect fish, the planet and yourself by giving up seafood in your diet once and for all.

 Make an impact today by saying “no” to this cruel industry and replacing your next seafood meal with one of these more compassionate options.

 Not many people know about the cruel reality of fish farming, but now you do.
-The next step is easy: share this information.
-With just a few clicks, you can expose one more person to fish farm cruelty and do your part in crafting a more compassionate world.
+The next step is easy: Share this information.
+With just a few clicks, you can expose one more person to this cruelty and do your part in crafting a more compassionate world.

 So tell a friend--then tell Martha Stewart.
-By signing our petition, you can urge the household name not to serve cruelty in American homes.
-Cut ties with True North and Cooke Aquaculture.
+By signing our petition, you can urge her not to support cruelty and cut ties with True North and Cooke Aquaculture.